-Announcement of Introduction of Countermeasures to Large-Scale Acquisitions of GLORY Shares (Takeover Defense Measures)
+Proposal No. 5 Introduction of Countermeasures to Large-Scale Acquisitions of the Shares in the Company (Takeover Defense Measures)

-GLORY LTD. (the "Company") decided at its board of directors meeting held on December 26, 2007 to revise a basic policy regarding the persons who control decisions on the Company's financial and business policies (Article 127 of the Enforcement Regulations of the Corporation Act; the "Basic Policy") and to introduce its plan for countermeasures to large-scale acquisitions of the shares in the Company's financial and business policies (the "Plan") as a measure to prevent decisions on the Company's financial and business policies from being controlled by persons viewed as inappropriate under the Basic Policy (Article 127, Item (ii)(b) of the Enforcement Regulations of the Corporation Act).
+The Company resolved at its Board of Directors meeting held on December 26, 2007 to revise the "basic policy regarding the persons who control decisions on the Company's financial and business policies" (as defined in Article 127 of the Enforcement Regulations of the Corporation Law; the "Basic Policy") and to introduce its plan for "countermeasures to large-scale acquisitions of the shares in the Company (takeover defense measures)" (the "Plan") as a measure to prevent decisions on the Company's financial and business policies from being controlled by persons viewed as inappropriate under the Basic Policy (as defined in Article 127, Item (ii)(b) of the Enforcement Regulations of the Corporation Law).